 Within Spain's broader vegetable-cooking conversation, Gatblau belongs to a growing cohort of restaurants treating produce-forward menus as a legitimate fine dining category rather than a dietary accommodation.
 The context is different from, say, Azurmendi in the Basque Country, where vegetables integrate into a broader creative and sustainability narrative, or Aponiente in El Puerto de Santa María, where the marine world is the primary lens.
 Gatblau's is a more singular focus: the vegetable kingdom as sufficient creative territory.

 That focus also separates it from the mainstream of Spanish fine dining, where the progression from Arzak through to the current generation of Barcelona creative restaurants has been largely protein-inclusive.
-The 5 Radishes rating positions Gatblau against a peer set that crosses national borders: We're Smart Green Guide recipients in Belgium, the Netherlands, and France where vegetable-forward tasting menus have been taken seriously for longer.
+The 5 Radishes rating positions Gatblau within a broader European conversation about vegetable-forward tasting menus.

 Sustainability as Structure, Not Marketing

 The We're Smart Green Guide's framework evaluates sustainability not as a single metric but across multiple dimensions: how produce is sourced, how waste is managed, how the kitchen's environmental footprint is considered in operational decisions.
-The award language makes explicit that Gatblau's sustainability commitment extends across all facets of the operation, not only in ingredient selection.
+The award reflects sustainability across sourcing, waste, and operations, not only ingredient selection.

 This matters editorially because the term has been so thoroughly diluted by restaurants deploying it as a positioning tool.
 In Barcelona's fine dining tier, sustainability rhetoric runs well ahead of practice at many addresses.
 A 5 Radishes distinction from a specialist guide with defined criteria is a more reliable signal than a paragraph on a restaurant's website.
 It places Gatblau alongside kitchens in Europe where the operational model has been audited against an external standard.

-For the reader planning a Barcelona trip across multiple meal types, this is useful framing.
-The city's creative restaurant scene documented in our full Barcelona restaurants guide covers the full range from Michelin multi-starred tasting menus to neighbourhood bistros, but the vegetable-focused fine dining tier is thin.
+Barcelona's creative restaurant scene spans multi-star tasting menus and neighbourhood bistros, but the vegetable-focused fine dining tier is thin.
 Gatblau occupies it in a way that has been externally recognised.
 Pairing it with DiverXO in Madrid or Martin Berasategui in Lasarte-Oria on a broader Spain trip creates a useful contrast: the full creative-kitchen conversation set against a kitchen operating in a deliberately narrower register.

 Planning a Visit

 Gatblau is located at Carrer del Comte Borrell, 122, in the Eixample district of Barcelona.
 The neighbourhood is accessible by metro and well-connected to the city centre.
-Phone and website details are not available in our current record; the most reliable booking approach for a restaurant operating at this level of recognition is to search directly for current contact information before visiting, as availability at 5 Radishes-rated addresses in European cities tends to be limited.
-Barcelona's dining season runs year-round, but the vegetable menu's seasonal logic makes timing worth considering: if a specific ingredient is drawing you in, confirm the season before booking.
-For broader Barcelona planning, our guides cover hotels, bars, wineries, and experiences across the city.
+Reservations are recommended for Gatblau.
+Barcelona's dining season runs year-round, but the vegetable menu's seasonal logic makes timing worth considering.

 Standing Among Peers